ProjectViman/viman/README.md

 roslaunch viman_visualize gazebo-disp.launch
 ```
 To use keyboard keys to control the quadcopter (surge, sway, heave, yaw)
+> **NOTE**: Viman can be now controlled semi-autonomuosly.
+It could reach a certain user defined heigth irrespective of takeoff platforms.
 ```
 rosrun viman_control viman_sa
 ```